drhsqlite/fossil-mirror/www/fossil-is-not-relational.md

-Upon hearing that Fossil is based on sqlite, it's natural for people unfamiliar with its internals to assume that Fossil stores its SCM-relevant data in a database-friendly way and that the SCM history could be modified via SQL.
+Upon hearing that Fossil is based on sqlite, it's natural for people unfamiliar with its internals to assume that Fossil stores its SCM-relevant data in a database-friendly way and that the SCM history can be modified via SQL.
 The truth, however, is *far stranger than that.*

 This presentation introduces, at a relatively high level: